Should I Become a Travel Companion?

 Step Two: Complete Healthcare Training

 Travel companions hired for medical reasons typically need to have earned a Bachelor of Science in Nursing, an associate degree in nursing, or a nursing diploma.
 These degrees can take anywhere from 2-4 years to earn.
 Some of the coursework required for this career path may include anatomy and physiology, biology, chemistry, and pharmacology.
 After earning a degree in nursing, one must pass a national licensing exam to be able to legally practice as a nurse.
 Other healthcare backgrounds that are appropriate for travel companions include training as a certified medical assistant or paramedic.

 Step Three: Meet Experience and Skill Requirements

-- Obtain marketable credentials.
 Jobs with travel companion service companies are highly competitive.
 Therefore, candidates should be sure their experience and credentials give them a competitive edge.
-Having Cardiopulmonary Resuscitation (CPR) and Basic Life Support (BLS) certifications will provide an edge, as will a history of extensive travel experience.
+Having cardiopulmonary resuscitation (CPR) and basic life support (BLS) certifications will provide an edge, as will a history of extensive travel experience.
 A clean criminal record is vital, as are a positive attitude and an ability to respond calmly in stressful situations.
-Nursing and other medical licenses or certifications must also be current.
+Keep nursing and other medical licenses or certifications current.